copsTvFan/cops-episode-guide/guide.md

   water right back to the spot in the building he took it from.
 - (Kansas City, KS -- 9:11 PM Domestic Disturbance Call) Central Patrol Division.
-Officer Darren Koberlein arrests a Spanish man who was locked in the attic after beating a woman.
+Officer Darren Koberlein arrests a Spanish man who was locked in the attic after beating a woman (Lorena).
 Featuring Officer Kinard Hylton (uncredited).

 ### CP-1021